SeisoLLC/easy_infra/docs/CloudFormation/index.rst

 Resources
 ---------

-Checkov allow numerous methods for creating custom policies, such as by writing them in Python or using the Checkov-specific DSL in yaml files.
+Checkov allow numerous methods for creating custom policies, such as by writing them in Python or using the Checkov-specific DSL in yml files.
 These options are described in more detail `here <https://www.checkov.io/3.Custom%20Policies/Custom%20Policies%20Overview.html>_`